In this section

 Today, fewer than 50 tribal members live year-round in the earthen homes of Sky City.
 Those living in the community tend to the massive San Estévan del Rey Mission, completed in 1640.
 Both the mission and pueblo have been designated as a Registered National Historical Landmarks.
 Nearly 3,000 additional tribal members live in the nearby villages of Acomita, McCarty’s and Anzac.

 Native Acoma guides conduct tours of Sky City.
 The beautiful Sky City Cultural Center and Haak’u Museum offer more insight on Acoma's living history and culture.
 The Haak’u Museum exhibits some of the most stunning Pueblo pottery and Southwest Indian art created by renowned Native American artists.
 Permanent exhibits in the main hall take visitors on a historical journey of Acoma Pueblo, while special exhibits display Indian artifacts and historical Native American pottery.
 In the Ts’ikinum’a Theater, visitors can experience Acoma’s history and culture through intriguing videos.
 Potters still craft the Pueblo’s distinctive and highly sought-after thin-walled pottery, which is available throughout the pueblo.
-The Yaak’a (corn) Restaurant serves native Acoman and New Mexican fare.
+The Yaak’a (corn) Café serves native Acoman and contemporary American fare.
 Please call (800) 747-0181 to confirm hours and days or to make group reservations.

 Make your visit to Acoma Pueblo a weekend getaway.
-Play at Sky City Casino, refuel and revive yourself at Huwak’a Restaurant or the Sky City Travel Center.
+Play at the Sky City Casino, refuel and revive yourself at Huwak’a Restaurant or the Sky City Travel Center.
 Make your getaway complete with a stay at the Sky City Casino Hotel (888) 759-2489.